carbonplan/offsets-db-data/docs/data-processing.md

 OffsetsDB addresses this problem by manually assigning every known protocol string to a common schema.
 Continuing with the AMS-III.D. example, we map all twenty-two "known strings" that describe the same protocol to a single, unified reference, `ams-iii-d`.
 We repeat this manual unification of dissimilar strings for all protocols across all registries.
 The results of the mapping are contained within [`offsets-db-data/configs/all-protocol-mapping.json`](https://github.com/carbonplan/offsets-db-data/blob/main/offsets_db_data/configs/all-protocol-mapping.json).
+See [Unmapped Protocols](unmapped-protocols.md) for a report of protocol strings that have not yet been manually mapped.

 ## Project Type & Categorization